mlr-org/mlr3torch/README.md

 `PipeOpTorch` operators in an `mlr3pipelines::Graph`.

-Using predefined learners such as a simple multi layer perceptron (MLP) works just like other mlr3 `Learner`s.
+Using predefined learners such as a simple multi layer perceptron (MLP) works just like any other mlr3 `Learner`.

 ``` r
 learner_mlp = lrn("classif.mlp",